-With great difficulty JACK helps the massive, bleeding HOWARD to his feet, just as: TIZWELL MINNIX and BERTHA drive past.
+With great difficulty JACK helps the massive, bleeding HOWARD to his feet, trying not to get blood on his new suit, just as: TIZWELL MINNIX and BERTHA drive past.
 TIZWELL looks at them with disgust.
 BERTHA looks straight ahead, her chin up, but with a certain light in her eyes.